4 Beginner Mistakes Most Notion Users Make

 Or, if you want a condensed and savable Notion page, you can copy my cheat sheet here:

-NOTION KEYBOARD SHORTCUT CHEAT SHEET
+NOTION KEYBOARD SHORTCUT CHEAT SHEETNOTION KEYBOARD SHORTCUT CHEAT SHEET

 Eventually they’ll become second nature and moving things around in Notion will be a piece of cake 🍰.